pival13/ssbp-Viewer/README.md

 * Reset animation scale and position: C key.
 * Save animation: Q for a single frame, E for the whole animation.
 * Show help: H key.

-SsbpViewer is able to load a background to be displayed behind the animation.<br>
-Currently, if there is a file named `background.png` on an `images` folder at the root of the program's folder, this image will be used as the background.<br>
-The behaviour of the background can be changed by editing the `background.vert` file, situated on the `shaders` folder at the root of the program's folder.
-More instructions are available there.

 When saving an animation, the image is cropped to keep only the animation.
 Moreover, single frame are saved as PNG without background, while animation are saved as GIF with background, if available.
 The scale is kept and the position may lead to cropped image.<br>
 Screenshot are always saved on a `Screenshot` folder under the current working directory.